Family Therapy at Abbington House

 Addiction doesn’t just affect the individual, it affects the entire family.
 Parents, partners, siblings and children often carry the emotional weight of addiction silently, trying to hold everything together while feeling powerless, hurt or unsure of what to do next.

 At Abbington House, we believe that family members deserve support too.
-Our dedicated family therapy programme helps you understand what addiction really is, learn how to set healthy boundaries, and start to heal your own emotional wounds, whether your loved one is in treatment, recently discharged, or still considering rehab.
+Our dedicated family therapy programme helps you understand what addiction really is, learn how to set healthy boundaries, and start to recover your own emotional wounds.

 Why Family Therapy Matters in Recovery